<script setup> with TypeScript

 const theme = inject(ThemeKey) // Theme | undefined

-const theme2 = inject(ThemeKey, { dark: false }) // with default, never undefinedref vs reactive
+const theme2 = inject(ThemeKey, { dark: false }) // with default, never undefinedimport { createApp, ref, provide, inject, h } from "vue";

 Use ref for primitives and single values; use reactive for objects, but avoid destructuring it directly.